shichao-an/notes/docs/gopl/ch2.md

 The `new` function is relatively rarely used because the most common unnamed variables are of struct types, for which the struct literal syntax ([Section 4.4.1](ch4.md#struct-literals)) is more flexible.

-Since new is a predeclared function, not a keyword, it’s possible to redefine the name for something else within a function, for example:
+Since new is a predeclared function, not a keyword, it's possible to redefine the name for something else within a function, for example:

 ```go
 func delta(old, new int) int { return new - old }